SteveBenz/ProgressiveColonizationSystem/README.md

    7.  (complete) Integrate with the other base parts mod whose name I forget?
    8.  (complete) Either reskin the stolen parts or depend on their sources and re-configure them
    9. Write PDF help
+8. BUG: Things that change the size of the colony status window cause it to move back the center

 Rambling About The Numbers